-In search for my natural blush color I came across UNE Breezy Cheeks Blush and fell for the shade B02.
+In a search for my natural blush color, I came across UNE Breezy Cheeks Blush and fell for the shade B02.

 From left to right: Smashbox LA Lights in Beverly Hills Blush, Lily Lolo Blush in Beach Babe, and UNE Breezy Cheeks Blush in B02.